Two treks, one loop.

 - Can you combine Poon Hill and Mardi Himal in one trek?

 - Yes, and it is the most popular Mardi combination on the market.
-The route runs the Ghorepani Poon Hill leg first, crosses through Tadapani and Ghandruk to Landruk, then climbs the quiet Mardi ridge to the Upper Viewpoint.
-You get the wide Poon Hill sunrise panorama and the close-up Mardi viewpoint in a single trip, plus one of the best stretches of rhododendron forest and the largest Gurung village in the region.
+The route runs the Ghorepani Poon Hill leg first, crosses through Tadapani and the gateway village of Landruk, then climbs the quiet Mardi ridge to the Upper Viewpoint.
+You get the wide Poon Hill sunrise panorama and the close-up Mardi viewpoint in a single seven-day trip, plus one of the best stretches of rhododendron forest in the region.
 One ACAP and TIMS permit set covers the whole thing.

 - How many days do you need for the Poon Hill and Mardi Himal trek?